Want personalized picks that fit your family?

 What parents need to know

 Parents need to know that Alpha is an intense survival adventure about a prehistoric teen (Kodi Smit-McPhee) who forms the first human-canine bond with a wolf while trying to make it home.
 Expect significant, frequent peril to both the boy and the wolf, including cliff falls, animal attacks, lingering injuries, exposure, deprivation, and illness.
 Animals are killed out of necessity.
 Teens are beaten by adults as part of a rite of passage, but briefly and not viciously (the scene is actually out of focus).
 But there's no sex, language, or substance use, and the film has strong themes of courage, perseverance, and empathy.
+Note: The film's dialogue is subtitled.

 - Parents say